metameshllc/solscape/README.md

-# Solscope
+# SolsScape
-A bash script for carrying out audit pre-assessment on Solidity code.
+Navigate the Solidity landscape.

 ### Why use it?